-COMMUNICATIONS, Associate in Arts Transfer Degree - 2030
+COMMUNICATIONS, Associate in Arts Degree - 2030

 The Communications AA degree is designed to prepare students for transfer into a bachelor's degree program in one of three focus areas: Human Communication, Public Relations, or Journalism.
 Students learn to think, act, and communicate effectively, ethically, critically, and creatively thereby, enriching their personal and professional lives within a diverse environment.
 Students select a specific area of concentration upon admission and then work closely with their transfer institution in coordinating their course selections.
 Those students who choose to complete the associate's degree program have the basic skills necessary to enter the workforce in a variety of fields related to communication.
 The complete program is available at the Harrisburg Campus and through Virtual Learning.
-The Human Communication concentration can be completed at Lancaster and York campuses.
-The Public Relations and Journalism concentrations can also be completed at the Lancaster and York campuses by students taking some courses through Virtual Learning.
+In addition, the Human Communication concentration can be completed at Lancaster Campus.
+The Human Communication concentration can also be completed at the York Campus by taking some courses through Virtual Learning.
+The Public Relations and Journalism concentrations can be completed at the Lancaster and York campuses by taking some courses through Virtual Learning.